-- 1 On the Configure menu, point to Database, and then click Restore backup.
-The Restore backup window appears. - 2 In Restore backup, navigate to the appropriate default database for your multiviewer model-for instance, Kaleido-X (7RU).zip, if you have a Kaleido-X (7RU)-, select it, and then click Open. - A message appears prompting you to confirm your intention. - 3 Click Yes.
+1 On the Configure menu, point to Database, and then click Restore backup.
+The Restore backup window appears.
+2 In Restore backup, navigate to the appropriate default database for your multiviewer model-for instance, Kaleido-X (7RU).zip, if you have a Kaleido-X (7RU)-, select it, and then click Open.